F1 Championship 2026 Betting Preview: Predictions, Odds, & Best Bets

 F1 World Drivers’ Championship Betting Pick

-While we’re still waiting on pre-season testing in Bahrain, all signs point to George Russell having a real shot at his first Drivers’ Championship.
+With two weeks of pre-season testing concluded in Bahrain and the Australian GP up next, all signs point to George Russell having a real shot at his first Drivers’ Championship.
 He’s a better driver than many give him credit for, and in 2026 he’s likely to have the best car of his career.

 Last season, there were stretches when Russell looked like a genuine title contender, but he always seemed to be missing just a little something to stay in the fight.
 This year, consistency will be the key to winning the championship, and among the frontrunners, Russell looks best placed to deliver it.